 Next, Scholars were asked to rate their feelings toward the field of engineering on four semantic differential scales ranging from one (less favorable sentiment) to seven (more favorable sentiment).
-On average, respondents provide ratings nearing the scale maximum (7) for all feelings probed, with Scholars providing the highest rating of engineering as a fascinating (mean=6.57) subject.
+On average, respondents provide ratings nearing the scale maximum (7) for all feelings probed, with Scholars providing the highest ratings of engineering as a fascinating and interesting subject (means=6.50).